 – Eat magnesium rich vegetables organic from a local farmer if possible

-– Take a magnesium supplement
+– Take a magnesium supplement or apply magnesium oil daily

 The recommended daily intake of Magnesium is 300mg/day most people would be lucky to get 200mg/day.